Introduction

 The agent will run in the foreground and display a message indicating it has started successfully.
 Keep this terminal open and use a separate terminal for the next steps.

-In a new terminal window, deploy the infrastructure you just defined:
+In a new terminal window, provision the infrastructure defined in the example you chose:

 When you run an apply command, formae executes it asynchronously on the agent.
 The --watch flag allows you to track live updates on the progress of your forma command.
 You can safely exit the watch at any time (Ctrl+C) - the operation will continue running on the agent in the background.